wp-plugins/woocommerce-wholesale-prices/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Bug Fix: Add some meta flags to be used within the loop to determine if products have wholesale prices defined
+* Bug Fix: Tidy up data displayed on the custom wholesale prices column on the product listing page on the backend

 = 1.0.1 =
 * Feature: Added wholesale price columns to Product listing page on backend
 * Feature: Added preview of settings available in Premium